S-DRosa/iii/README.md

   - Invariant: The length must be equal to `width * height`, where `width > 0` and `height > 0`.

 ## Hours Spent:
-We spent approximately X hours completing the assignment.
+We spent approximately 15 hours completing the assignment.